JuneKelly/OpenInNeovim.spoon/README.md

 Now, when you hold `d` and click a phoenix live-view component in the browser, it _should_ open the component definition in neovim, and show a notification to that effect.
 If not, check the hammerspoon logs.

+### More Complex Example, with Multiple Projects

+TODO

 ## License